Michael Agwi

 Michael Agwi serves during the final of the 2025 Irish Open at Carrickmines CLTC in Dublin.

 Michael Agwi (born 4 September 2003) is an Irish tennis player.

-Agwi has a career high ATP singles ranking of 407 achieved on 23 December 2024.
-He also has a career high ATP doubles ranking of 1139 achieved on 18 November 2024.
+He has a career-high ATP singles ranking of No. 407 achieved on 23 December 2024 and a career-high ATP doubles ranking of No. 1,139 achieved on 18 November 2024.

 Career

 Agwi made his ATP main draw debut at the 2024 Dubai Tennis Championships after receiving a wildcard into the doubles main draw with Osgar O'Hoisin.

-He has won five singles titles on the ITF Men's World Tennis Tour, beginning with an M15 title in Germany in early 2024, becoming the first Irish player in 5 years to win an ITF singles title.
+He has won six singles titles on the ITF Men's World Tennis Tour, beginning with an M15 title in Germany in early 2024, becoming the first Irish player in 5 years to win an ITF singles title.

 In March 2024, Agwi qualified for his first ATP Challenger Tour main draw at the Tennis Challenger Hamburg, defeating Cem İlkel to claim his first Challenger main draw win.
 In the second round, he claimed his first win against a top 200 player, defeating the tournament's eighth seed and former top 50 player Marc-Andrea Hüsler to reach his first Challenger quarterfinal.